grz0zrg/ARM-ForthLite/README.md

 * it doesn't trim extra whitespaces; should always be exactly one whitespace between words
 * no negative numbers parsing (can be built easily)
 * no errors handling such as stack underflow: check first commit for a version with unknown word error and stricter base 10 number parsing
-* no unknown words, they are parsed as number (base 16) to save some instructions
+* no unknown words, they are parsed as number (base 16) since it is more convenient and to save some instructions
 * must store return address at `forth_retn_addr` when `forth` is jumped to

-Code can be reduced further by inlining subroutines such as `read_word` `forth` etc. at the risk of being unreadable, "ret" could be put automatically also but require a "primitive" flag, may save some bytes with many primitives.
+Code can be reduced further by inlining subroutines at the risk of being unreadable, "ret" could be put automatically also but require a "primitive" flag, may save some bytes with many primitives.

-Can also be reduced greatly by abandoning number parsing since it can be implemented with primitives, this is what sectorforth or milliForth do, would result in a *~400b* example, perhaps enough to fit into a bootsector with a REPL and essential primitives in Thumb-2 mode.
+Can also be reduced greatly by abandoning number parsing since it can be implemented with primitives, this is what sectorforth or milliForth do, would result in a *~400b* example.

 ## Speed